MoritzHerle/Identifying-typical-trajectories-in-longitudinal-data/ReadMe.txt

      c) LONGITUDINAL LATENT CLASS ANALYSIS: LongitudinalLatentClassAnalysis.txt

-2. Models that relate an explanatory variable to latent trajectories using:
+2. Models that relate an explanatory variable to latent trajectory classes using:

      a) 1-step approach for a GROWTH MIXTURE MODEL: LBMI_GMM4_onBW_1step.txt

      b) 3-steps approach for a GROWTH MIXTURE MODEL: LBMI_GMM4_onBW_3steps.txt